d-smith/ml-speciality-notes/acloud.guru/06-modeling.md

 Set the evaluation approach to error on the side of caution to ensure legitimate emails are not blocked.
 Watch *precision* of the model closely.

+## Data Preparation

+Bloom's taxonomy

+* Professional level certification objective - evaluate (justify a stand or decision), analyze (draw connections among ideas), apply (use info in new situations).
+* Model analog - we want our models to generalize, not memorize.

+Use most data to train, but reserve some data to see if the model has really learned to generalize and not just repeating what we've already shown it.

+* 70 - 80% training data
+* 20 - 30% testing data
+* Want the same distribution between training and test data.
+    * Randomize the data so it has the same distribution
+    * Split
+    * Train
+    * test

+Time series data

+* Need to be representative - random points or segments not useful
+* Slice off the last few time segments (for example the last two months)

+Movie Review Example

+* Sequential split - what is it was presorted by genere

+K-Fold Cross-Validation Method

+1. Randomize
+2. Split
+3. Fold
+4. Train
+5. Test
+6. Repeat

+* Look the error rates for the different rounds - if error rates differ significantly across rounds then the data was not as random as you may have thought

+## SageMaker Modeling

+Mechanical Turk

+* Human labeling - emdedded in ground truth
+* Many mechanical turk tasks are now performed by AI services

+SageMaker

+* Ground truth
+* Notebook
+* Training
+* Inference

+Submitting jobs to SageMaker

+* Console
+* SageMaker SDK
+* Jupyter
+* Spark

+In general training and test datasets go in s3, sage maker reads it from there.

+* Randomize/shuffle to get similar distributions in training and test sets
+* Move label into first column, drop column titles
+* Upload dataset to s3 using appropriate format - CSV with test/csv content type on upload
+    * For unsupervised learning algorithms, include spec of absense of label in Content-Type, e.g. test/csv;label_size=0

+For optimal performance, the optimized protobug recordIO format is recommended.

+* Using this format, we can take advantage of Pipe mode
+* With recordIO and Pipe mode, data can be stremed from s3 to the learning instance requiring less EBS space and faster start-up

+CreateTrainingJob API

+* A couple options...
+    * High level python library provided by Amazon SageMaker
+    * Also in the SDK for python
+* Specify the training algorithm
+* Supply algorithm-specific training parameters
+* Specify the input and output configuration

+## SageMaker Training